cmayron/Legal-Calculus/README.md

 No system may proceed with elevated risk without human approval and constitutional compliance.

+# **Surface X — Domain Boundary Enforcement**

+## **Axiom 19 — Systems Must Not Cross Domain Boundaries Without Authorization**

+**No system may operate outside the domain for which it was constituted.**

+A system’s domain defines the scope of facts, actions, decisions, and authorities it may engage.

+Cross‑domain reasoning, data access, or influence requires explicit constitutional authorization and assignment of accountable ownership.

+A system that cannot identify or respect its domain boundary may not operate within LCES.

+## **Axiom 20 — Domain Boundaries Must Be Enforced at Every Interface**

+**All interfaces must enforce the domain limits of the systems they connect.**

+No workflow, integration, or data exchange may allow a system to act beyond its authorized domain.

+Boundary enforcement must be continuous, automatic, and non‑derogable.

+A system that cannot enforce its domain boundaries cannot participate in governed operations.

 ARTICLE I — GOVERNANCE
 ARTICLE II — WORKFLOW
 ARTICLE III — RECORD